mkiernan/azure-teradici-demo-windows-gpu/README.md

  * PCoIP RC Agent 2.7.0.4600 uses Multiple PCoIP encoding and options are there during provisioning to use either (2.7.0.4600 or 2.7.0.3589).
 The logic is present in the Script extension.
 * The PCOIP Agent Logs (v1.9.*) from the Office Client machine of the end-user from <code>C:\Users<user_name>\AppData\Local\Teradici\PCoIPClient\logs</code>

+#### Reporting bugs

+Please report bugs  by opening an issue in the [GitHub Issue Tracker](https://github.com/Azure/azure-accessplatform-windows-gpu/issues)

+#### Patches and pull requests

+Patches can be submitted as GitHub pull requests.
+If using GitHub please make sure your branch applies to the current master as a 'fast forward' merge (i.e. without creating a merge commit).
+Use the `git rebase` command to update your branch to the current master if necessary.